 BAHN has launched a series of books entitled Studies in Brethren History.

 The first of these was a reprint of Tim Grass's definitive modern history, Gathering to His Name: The Story of the Open Brethren in Britain and Ireland.
 For an order form, click here.
+If you live outside the UK, then click here.

 More information on these and other key books on Brethren history can be found on this website in Further reading.
 Several of these new academic histories of the Brethren appear in Paternoster Press's series, Studies in Evangelical History.